 Once you have removed the body or if the deceased died at home, you need to consider how to proceed.
 The body can be retained at home up until the funeral but the room must be cool, and try to avoid difficult stairs.
 If you prefer the body may be left at the mortuary and collected on the day of the funeral.

-The crematorium has 2 chapels, the South seats 80 persons and the North 40, and these are available for inspection any time, funerals permitting.
+The crematorium has 2 chapels, the South seats 80 persons and the North 50, and these are available for inspection any time, funerals permitting.
 The crosses in both chapels can be removed if so desired.
-Both chapels are equipped to play recorded music on both CD and IPOD/MP3 Players and a sound loop system is installed for the hard of hearing.
+Multi-media systems are installed in both our chapels, where an extensive library of music is available for you to choose to personalise your service, along with basic slideshows, professional music tributes etc to display on the chapel screens.
+Please contact our office to set up your multi-media choices.

 The method of committal is the same in both chapels that is the coffin remains stationary as curtains come across.
 This is not compulsory and if it is felt this may be too distressing then they may remain open until mourners have left the chapel.